 So Energy has established itself as a UK renewable electricity supplier in just a few short years.
-From the outset, it has tried to present itself as a sustainable energy company that takes the side of residential energy consumers, who are so often ripped off by their providers.
+From the outset, it has tried to present itself as a sustainable energy company that takes the side of residential energy consumers.
 Does it have what it takes to stand out in the crowded UK energy market?

 So Energy Review

 A decent energy company can’t survive on low energy rates alone to attract new customers.
-Nowadays all energy providers have one thing in common, they bill people for the energy they use, making them essentially little more than energy retailers.
-What this means in reality is that how they treat their customers will impact their success outside of the Big Six.
+Nowadays, all energy providers have one thing in common: they bill people for the energy they use, making them essentially energy retailers.
+What this means is that how they treat their customers will impact their success and separate them from other energy providers.

 Let’s take a look at So Energy reviews online to see how its customer service stacks up.

 What is immediately clear is that So Energy performs well in terms of customer service.
 Both Trustpilot and recent Which? energy surveys corroborate the high standards of customer service the provider delivers.

 Telephone [...] answered quickly, enquiries [...] dealt with very efficiently, monthly billing [...] sent very promptly

 Customer service is all about fostering trust between consumer and company.
 This is especially necessary for utility services like energy, where the company isn’t selling a tangible product.

 This is what So Energy does well, it responds to customers quickly and clearly.
 When there is a mistake or a misunderstanding, So Energy takes responsibility for misunderstandings or mistakes.
 This approach encourages customers to trust the supplier.